Table of Contents

 - Bicycle your baby's legs.
-This motion can help to release trapped air.
-While your baby is lying in their back, you can move their legs in a cycling motion slowly back and forth as if they were riding a bicycle.
+This motion can help to release the trapped air.
+While your baby is lying on their back, you can move their legs in a cycling motion slowly back and forth as if they were riding a bicycle.

-- Keep a food journal, so that you can identify and culprit foods in your diet.
+- Keep a food journal to identify culprit foods in your diet.

 Keeping a Food Journal

-It would be a good idea to maintain a food journal to keep a record of the foods you eat as well as your baby’s fussiness during the day.
-Symptoms to take note of would be things such as excessive spitting up, excessive crying, night waking, diarrhea, diaper rash, congestion or a runny nose.
-Severe allergic reactions to look out for are eczema, hives, projectile vomiting and difficulty breathing.
+It would be a good idea to maintain a food journal to keep a record of the foods you eat and your baby’s fussiness during the day.
+Symptoms to take note of include excessive spitting up, excessive crying, night waking, diarrhea, diaper rash, congestion, or a runny nose.
+Severe allergic reactions to look out for are eczema, hives, projectile vomiting, and difficulty breathing.

 Common foods that cause gas in breastfed babies

-Common trigger foods that upset babies stomaches while breastfeeding are; dairy products, wheat, soy, eggs, spicy foods, legumes, caffeinated foods or drink, corn and so-called gassy foods (onion, garlic, cabbage, broccoli and more).
+Common trigger foods that upset babies' stomachs while breastfeeding are; dairy products, wheat, soy, eggs, spicy foods, legumes, caffeinated foods or drinks, corn, and so-called gassy foods (onion, garlic, cabbage, broccoli, and more).

 Breastfed Baby Gas Relief via an Elimination Diet

-A culprit food will usually take two hours after consumption to cause any discomfort in a baby.
-If after keeping a food journal for a while, you have noticed that your baby is sensitive towards something in your diet, you can try to eliminate that specific food for a week and see how your baby reacts.
+A culprit food will usually take two hours after consumption to cause discomfort in a baby.
+If you have noticed that your baby is sensitive towards something in your diet after keeping a food journal for a while, you can try to eliminate that specific food for a week and see how your baby reacts.
 Some foods may take longer to completely clear from your body, but you should see an improvement within days of elimination.
-Have a chat with your local la leche leader, they can asses your specific situation and their services are free.
+Have a chat with your local la Leche leader, they can assess your specific situation, and their services are free.

 Baby Foods That Cause Gas

-Apricots, Beans, Bran, Broccoli, Brussels sprouts, Cabbage, Cauliflower, Citrus fruits, Oatmeal, Peaches, Pears, Plums, Prunes.
+Apricots, Beans, Bran, Broccoli, Brussels sprouts, Cabbage, Cauliflower, Citrus fruits, Oatmeal, Peaches, Pears, Plums, and Prunes.

 Learn more about the introduction of solids.